 Payroll taxes include Social Security and Medicare (collectively referred to as “FICA” taxes, as they were established by the Federal Insurance Contributions Act) and federal unemployment taxes.
 For businesses with employees, the FICA tax rate is 15.3% of the employee’s gross wages — 12.4% for Social Security and 2.9% for Medicare.
 Employers withhold half of that FICA rate from the employee’s wages and pay the remainder out of their own pocket.

-Only the employer pays federal unemployment (FUTA) taxes, which aren’t withheld from the employee’s wages.
+Only the employer pays federal unemployment (FUTA) taxes—they don’t withhold them from the employee’s wages.
 The FUTA tax rate is 6% of the first $7,000 paid to each employee per year.
 However, employers may also qualify for a tax credit of up to 5.4%, which can bring their FUTA tax rate as low as 0.6%.

 Many pass-through business owners don’t have employees, but they have to pay self-employment taxes, the self-employed version of FICA taxes.
 The self-employment tax rate is 15.3%.